IchanP/L3-DateConverter/testrapport.md

 // TODO insert image here

-### TC1.2 Clicking the Second Page link in the header should render the second page
+### TC1.2 Clicking the Big Conversion Page link in the header should render the second page

 #### Test Steps

 1. Test step 1.1 done
-2. Click on the "Large Text Conversion" // TODO rename // link in the header.
+2. Click on the "Big Text Conversion Page" // TODO rename // link in the header.

 #### Expected Result

-The "Large Text Conversion" page of the application is now rendered and the URL has changed to reflect it.
+The "Big Text Conversion" page of the application is now rendered.

+### TC1.3 Clicking the Small Date Conversion Page link in the header should render the third page

+### Test Steps

+1. Test step 1.1 done
+2. Click on the "Small Date Conversion Page"  link in the header.

+#### Expected Result

+The "Small Date Conversion Page" is now rendered.

+### TC2

+// TODO wait until the HTML is done